Lighthouse Friends Home Page

-Description: Early European (Dutch) sailors in New York Harbor used a large elm tree as a landmark while navigating off Staten Island.
-When an official aid to navigation was placed at this point on Staten Island, it was appropriately named the Elm Tree Lighthouse for the tree whose purpose the tower had supplanted.
-The beacon was situated on the south side of the island, near the shoreline, and functioned as a front range light, operating in conjunction with the New Dorp Lighthouse located on a hill, 1.8 miles inland.
+Early sailors in New York Harbor used a large elm tree as a landmark while navigating off Staten Island, and when an official aid to navigation was placed at this point on Staten Island, it was appropriately named Elm Tree Lighthouse for the tree whose purpose the tower had supplanted.
+The beacon was situated on the south side of the island, near the shoreline, and functioned as a front range light, operating in conjunction with New Dorp Lighthouse located on a hill, one-and-a-half miles inland.

 Photograph courtesy U.S. Coast Guard

-Elm Tree Lighthouse began operating in 1856, showing a fixed white light from a third-order lens, at a height of sixty-two feet above sea level.
-The light’s first keeper was William Hooper.
-Originally, the tower and the dwelling were positioned right next to each other, but in 1899, a change in the course of Swash Channel, which the range lights marked, required that the tower be moved.
+Elm Tree Lighthouse, a hexagonal wooden tower that stood roughly fifty-five feet tall, began operating in 1855, showing a fixed white light from a third-order range lens at a height of sixty-two feet above sea level.
+The light’s first keeper was William Hooper, who lived in the station’s five-room, one-and-a-half-story dwelling.
+Originally, the dwelling and tower, which featured a central red band, were positioned right next to each other, but a change in the course of Swash Channel required that the tower be moved 250 feet to the northeast in 1891.
+The basement beneath the tower at its original location was then converted into a cellar for the keeper.

-Jacob Swain was seventy years old and in his fifteenth year as keeper at Elm Tree, when he married a widow named Sarah, who had two children.
-Over the next few years, the newlyweds had two more children of their own.
-In addition to taking care of the four children, Sarah often assisted her husband with the lighthouse duties.
-On February 14, 1906, Jacob died, leaving behind the four children and a nearly penniless wife.
-At the time, the children ranged in age from fourteen to three.
-It was a general custom when lighthouse keepers died to appoint their widow as the new keeper, and Sarah applied for her husband’s post.
-The position , however, was instead awarded to Edward Burge, who had been keeper at West Bank Lighthouse for about six years.
+On February 14, 1906, Keeper Swaim died, leaving behind his children and a nearly penniless wife.
+It was a general custom when a male lighthouse keeper died to appoint his widow as the new keeper if possible, and Sara applied for her husband’s post.
+The position, however, was instead awarded to Edward Burdge, who had been keeper at West Bank Lighthouse for about six years.

-Burge was, at the time, a twenty-year veteran of the Lighthouse Service, having previously served at Navesink, Old Orchard Shoals, and West Bank.
-In a 1924 interview, Burge told about a pet he had out at West Bank.
+Burdge was, at the time, a twenty-year veteran of the Lighthouse Service, having previously served at Navesink, Old Orchard Shoals, and West Bank.
+In a 1924 interview, Burdge told about a pet he had out at West Bank.

 Had a little dog once - fox terrier.
 Got him when he was a pup and I was over on Old Orchard Shoals.
 Took him with me out to West Bank when it was first built, and raised him out there.
 You couldn’t get that dog to live ashore.
 Sometimes when I took him with me after supplies, he’d run down to the edge of the water and look out toward the light, and whine.
 If the light dimmed at night, or the fog signals stopped, he’d bark and tear around.